-During the process of prioritizing the backlog and as work items move closer to the top of the Backlog or onto the work Queue they need to be prepared for the In-Progress stages of the workflow - in traditional methods this process is termed elaboration but is known as grooming in Agile methods.
+During the process of prioritizing the backlog and as work items move closer to the top of the Backlog or onto the work Queue they must be prepared for the In-Progress stages of the workflow - in traditional methods this process is termed 'elaboration', but is known as 'grooming' in Agile methods.
 Enterprise Architect has a number of facilities that can assist with the grooming of work items so that when they are pulled onto an In-Progress lane the right information is available for an implementor to immediately start work.

-Enterprise Architect has a requirement type that is internal to the an element and allows supplementary and more specific requirements to be added to a Work Item.
-These requirements are created in addition to the business, stakeholder, functional and non functional requirements that may exist for the work item.
+Enterprise Architect has a form of requirement that is internal to an element and allows supplementary and more specific requirements to be added to a Work Item.
+These requirements are created in addition to the business, stakeholder, functional and non functional requirements that might exist for the work item.